Skip to main content

 VIII — Accountability

-Those who build, own, and operate systems that fall under this document bear an obligation that cannot be delegated to the technology itself.
+Those who build, own, and operate systems bear responsibility that cannot be delegated to the technology itself.

 Enforcement